dantrel1990/os-ticket-prereqs/README.md

 </p>
 <p>
 The example above shows an Azure Storage Account.
 It stores objects such as blobs, files, queues, and tables.
+The storage account provides a unique namespace for your Azure Storage data that's accessible from anywhere in the world over HTTP or HTTPS.
+Data in your storage account is durable and highly available, secure, and massively scalable.
 </p>
 <br />